Skip to content

 bash

-openkoi export --format json --output ~/openkoi-export/
+openkoi export all --format json --output ~/openkoi-export/

 FlagDescription